Thomas Munoz – Emergency Management Coordinator

 Allison was a member of the Donaldsonville Chamber of Commerce where she served as the first African-American woman President from 2011-2013, also the first person to ever be re-elected President for two consecutive terms.
 She was re-elected for a third term to serve as President in 2015.
 She was elected as the first African-American woman President of the Rotary Club of Donaldsonville in 2011-2012.
 She also served as the president of the Arc of East Ascension, one of the oldest and largest nonprofits that meets the needs of persons with disabilities by expanding and improving services.

-She has won several awards such as United Way Power of Women, Excellence in Social and Community Investment 2021, Movers and Shakers of Ascension Parish in 2020, Top 40 under 40 for the Baton Rouge Business Report, Top 40 under 40 for the Xavier University Alumni awards, Top 25 under 35 in Business in Editor and Publisher magazine, and recipient of a key to the city by the city of Gonzales mayor and the city of Donaldsonville mayor.
+She has won several awards such as the Houston Business Journal, 40 under 40 for 2022, United Way Power of Women, Excellence in Social and Community Investment 2021, Movers and Shakers of Ascension Parish in 2020, Top 40 under 40 for the Baton Rouge Business Report, Top 40 under 40 for the Xavier University Alumni awards, Top 25 under 35 in Business in Editor and Publisher magazine, and recipient of a key to the city by the city of Gonzales mayor and the city of Donaldsonville mayor.
 Allison has an abundance of training in crisis communication, public relations, and emergency management.

 Ken Jamilosa- Emergency Management Specialist II